O tempora, o mores!: Cultural references

-In modern times this exclamation is still used to criticize present-day attitudes and trends, but sometimes is used humorously or wryly.
 Even in the eighteenth century it began being used this way: an aquatint print of 1787 by Samuel Alken after Thomas Rowlandson in the British Royal Collection entitled O Tempora, O Mores! shows two old men surprised to find three young drunk men who had fallen asleep together at a table.

 Edgar Allan Poe used the phrase as the title and subject of his poem, "O, Tempora!
 O, Mores!" (≈1825), in which he criticized the manners of the men of his time.
 It is pronounced by a drunken poet in the 1936 movie Mr. Deeds Goes to Town.
 The expression is used in both the play (1955) and movie (1960) Inherit the Wind, a fictional account of the Scopes Trial, in which it is uttered by the cynical reporter, Hornbeck, referring to the town's attitude towards Darwin's theory of evolution.

 The musical comedians Flanders and Swann used the term when Flanders proclaimed "O tempora, O mores – Oh Times, Oh Daily Mirror!"
 (1964).
 It is also one of several Latin phrases found in Asterix and Obelix comics published in the 1960s and 1970s.
 The phrase is also used in the Doctor Who serial, The Romans (1964).

 In November 2014, senator Ted Cruz of Texas used the opening of Cicero's First Catilinarian Oration on the U.S. Senate floor, with only a few words changed, to criticize President Barack Obama's use of executive orders.
 In his version of the speech, which followed the translation of Charles Duke Yonge, senator Cruz rendered the phrase O tempora!
 O mores! as "Shame on the age and on its lost principles!"; and in place of Catiline, then-President Obama.